wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

   - name: move
     parameters: direction, distance
     results: nil
-    description: "The 'move' function teleports the spell instantly to a location into the specified direction at a specified distance.
-If no distance is specified, 1 Meter is taken as default."
+    description: "The 'move' function teleports the spell instantly into the specified direction at the specified distance.
+If no distance is specified, 1 Meter is taken as default distance."
   - name: moveBy
     parameters: dx, dy, dz
     results: nil
-    description: TODO
+    description: "The 'moveBy' function teleports the spell instantly to the position at the specified distance defined by the given distance componnets dx, dy, and dz.
+    "
   - name: rotate
     parameters: angle
     results: nil
-    description: TODO
+    description: "The 'rotate' function rotates the spell by the given angle around its Y-axis.
+The angle must be specified in degrees."
+    examples:
+      - url: Spell/rotate.md
   - name: say
-    parameters: message, arguments...
+    parameters: message...
     results: nil
-    description: TODO
+    description: "The 'say' function sends the given message to all players in the world.
+If there is more than one function argument specified, then all of them are composed into a single message where each part is separated by a tablulator character, similar to the workings of the global `print()` function.
+    "
+    examples:
+      - url: Spell/say.md
-  - name: msg
+  - name: whisper
     parameters: recipient, message
     results: nil
-    description: TODO
+    description: "The 'whisper' function sends the given message only to the given recipient.
+    "
+    examples:
+      - url: Spell/whisper.md
   - name: execute
     parameters: command
     results: nil
-    description: TODO
+    description: "Executes the given minecraft command relative to the current spell.
+    "
+    examples:
+      - url: Spell/execute.md
   - name: reset
     parameters:
     results: